 Today in Tedium: The evidence is getting stronger by the day that our computers are becoming less upgradable, with more things soldered on, glued in, and screwed down than ever.
 Part of this is a side effect of our computers getting smaller, but part of it also is a direct result of the companies that make our computing devices getting more protective over who can open up a machine.
-One company, whose name rhymes with “map pull,” recently shocked its users by allowing for RAM upgrades on one of its new devices.
+One company, whose name rhymes with “map pull,” has even gained a reputation for removing once-common upgradability options like RAM and storage.
+Because who needs a 512GB SSD anyway?
 It’s with this in mind that I’d like to frame today’s Tedium around the processor socket, an important part of building a computer from scratch.
 Make sure you have your pins all lined up. — Ernie @ Tedium

 Today’s GIF comes from a video of a guy talking about how to extract gold from old CPUs.
 Because really, why not?

 News Without Motives.
 1440 is the daily newsletter helping 2M+ Americans stay informed—it’s news without motives, edited to be unbiased as humanly possible.
 The team at 1440 scours over 100+ sources so you don't have to.
 Culture, science, sports, politics, business, and everything in between—in a five-minute read each morning, 100% free.
 Subscribe here.

 “Dual in-line is a little larger than military-aerospace type packages.
 It is also a lot easier to work with.
 (Insert it by hand or by machine.)
 Its leads have dimensional tolerances to fit holes drilled to commercial standards.
 Use standard circuit boards.
 Flow solder it.
 In fact, handle it the way you would any discrete component.”